 Lawsuits against several different inferior vena cava (IVC) filter device manufacturers are now underway.
 And the U.S. Food and Drug Administration (FDA) receives many adverse event reports from patients injured by blood clot filters.
 Despite all these lawsuits and reports, there have been surprisingly few IVC filter recalls in recent years.
 Even more surprising is the fact that most recalled blood clot filters have little to do with product safety.

-From January to April 2018, patients filed 500 adverse event reports with the FDA over serious complications from IVC blood clot filters.
+From January to April 2018, patients filed 500 adverse event reports with the FDA over serious complications from IVC filters.
 More than 8,000 active IVC filter lawsuits are now underway across the nation.
 But manufacturers aren’t scrambling to recall faulty blood clot filters over these injuries.
 In fact, no company’s issued a major IVC filter recall since 2015.
 Instead, most notices about recalled blood clot filters cite incorrect packaging or labeling problems.

-What Led to Seven Recalled Blood Clot Filters Since 2005?
+What Led to Seven Recalled IVC Filters Since 2005?

 Recall #1: Boston Scientific Greenfield Blood Clot Filters — August 5, 2005

 Boston Scientific recalls two lots of Greenfield IVC filters, citing blood vessel damage as a possible side effect.

 Recall #2: Boston Scientific Greenfield Blood Clot Filters — December 2, 2005

 Boston Scientific’s second recall that year involved 18,000 faulty Greenfield IVC filters.
 The company warned that a defect could cause detachment between the device’s carrier capsule and outer sheath.
 If the capsule detached during placement, patients were at increased risk for cardiac and pulmonary embolization.

 Recall #3: C.R.
 Bard G2 Blood Clot Filters — December 20, 2006